octop8/stpg-bs/README.md

 'new2' is very unfinished. i'll finish it eventually. works best on 1920x1080, don't use on anything lower than 1440x900.

+'tab14' can switch between boxes of links by using num8 and num9. you can have less used links on the second box (id=hidden) or you can use it for 'special' links. search box uses the normal syntax.

 (i have a fantasic naming scheme)